Tharanishwaran/Cloud-projects-in-Go/README.md

 # Cloud-projects-in-Go
-* IN this repo you can learn how to build cloud architechture in golang
+* In this repo you can learn how to build cloud architecture and cloud computing in golang